Pause carousel

 The Scheme of Delegation Document further details the level of delegation afforded to the University hierarchy.

-Building contracts are the responsibility of FCPC and are administered by the University’s Head of Estates.
+Building contracts are the responsibility of FCPC and are administered by the University’s Chief Estates Officer.

-Proposal will normally be initiated by the Head of Estates in respect of planned replacements, general improvement schemes, space planning or in response to request from School/Services.
+Proposal will normally be initiated by the Chief Estates Officer in respect of planned replacements, general improvement schemes, space planning or in response to request from School/Services.
 See section 11 for details of capital expenditure approval.

 Consultants may be appointed if the project, as determined by FCPC or management, is too large or too specialised for internal resources.
 Appointments shall be subject to tendering and will comply with the University’s Purchasing and Procurement Manual.